Tele2's climate efforts

 Planned activities

-• Continue to exclusively purchase renewable electricity from hydro power.
+- Continue to exclusively purchase renewable electricity for our operations.

 As an initial step within climate change adaptation, we are following trends and alternatives for energy sources needed at our facilities, such as batteries, hydrogen, etc. in order to assess and potentially decrease our dependency on the grid.